FindoraNetwork/platform/components/txn_builder_cli/README.md

 ### Listing blocks

 It is possible to list all the transaction blocks since a given transaction serial number.
+The `blocks_since` route takes a transaction serial number and returns a JSON expression with all the transactions from the given serial number to the most recent transaction.

 ```
 $ curl https://testnet.findora.org:8668/blocks_since/0